Angela Valdes: Season 1

 Valdes landed an attorney job in New York where Ghost and Tommy opened their night club, Truth.
 Her main goal was to put Filipe Lobos behind bars through any means necessary, she had Nomar Arcielo (Vinicius Zorin-Machado) as an informant to get nearly all the locations and dates of the rendezvous the Lobos Cartel and other drug dealers were conducting.

 Although she was in love with her then boyfriend, Greg Knox (Andy Bean), things changed the very minute she gazed at Ghost.
 However, Ghost was married to Tasha St. Patrick (Naturi Naughton) with three kids (Incl.
 Tariq St. Patrick, portrayed by Michael Rainey Jr.) but that simply could not stand in the way of the love they shared together.

-Valdes thought that since it was almost impossible to nail Lobos (Enrique Murciano) for drug trafficking, it would be better to get him through his distributers which Normar identified as Ghost after they made him wear a wire.
+Valdes thought that since it was almost impossible to nail Lobos (Enrique Murciano) for drug trafficking, it would be better to get him through his distributors which Normar identified as Ghost after they made him wear a wire.

-While Ghost was more fixated on going legitimately and open a new night club in Miami, Egan had other plans since they're business was always by Kanan Stark (Curtis "50 Cent" Jackson) from the inside, Ruiz (Luis Antonio Ramos) was stabbed half to death by Pink Sneakers (portrayed by Leslie Lopez).
+While Ghost was more fixated on going legitimately and open a new night club in Miami, Egan had other plans since their business was secretly being sabotaged by Kanan Stark (Curtis "50 Cent" Jackson) from the inside of his prison cell, Ruiz (Luis Antonio Ramos) was stabbed half to death by Pink Sneakers (portrayed by Leslie Lopez).
 Pink Sneakers was working for Kanan and her mission was to assassinate Ghost, which she missed at TRUTH and mistakenly shot Holly Weaver (portrayed by Lucy Walters).

-Normar lost focus of what's important and Ruiz found out about him and her daughter, Ruiz sent Egan after Normar to murder him, Normar tried reaching out Valdes sadly she was preoccupied and Normar met his maker in Queens were he spooked Tommy by calling him Ghost.
-Normar fed Valdes false information about Ghost and he face identified half of Tommy Egan's face to the sketch artist before his demise.
+Normar lost focus of what's important and Ruiz found out about him and his daughter, Ruiz sent Egan after Normar to murder him, Normar tried reaching out Valdes sadly she was preoccupied and Normar met his maker in Queens where he spooked Tommy by calling him Ghost.
+Normar fed Valdes false information about Ghost and he false identified half of Tommy Egan's face to the sketch artist before his demise.